 The Group seeks to maintain strict control over its outstanding receivables and closely monitors the collection to minimize credit risk.
 As the Group's exposure spreads over a diversified portfolio of customers, there is no significant concentration of credit risk.

-The carrying amounts of cash and cash equivalents, trade and bill receivables, held-to-maturity investments, deposits and other receivables represent the Group's maximum exposure to credit risk in relation to the Group's other financial assets.
+The carrying amounts of cash and cash equivalents, trade and bill receivables, deposits and other receivables represent the Group's maximum exposure to credit risk in relation to the Group's other financial assets.

 COMMITMENTS